JeffersonPardomuan/jeffersonpardomuan.github.io/content/_index.md

       buttons:
         - name: All
           tag: '*'
-        - name: Shape-changing Interface
+        - name: "Shape-changing Interface"
           tag: shape
-        - name: Soft robotics
+        - name: "Soft robotics"
           tag: robotics
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.